StevenTammen/bibledocs.org/content/discussion/ichthys/longer-topical-studies/satanic-rebellion-series/part-5-judgment-restoration-and-replacement/_index.md

 #### Follow-on topics {#the-complete-household-of-god-the-mystery-of-christ-src-ichthys-follow-on-topics}

-##### All these "mysteries" show that God's plans are always higher than ours {#the-complete-household-of-god-the-mystery-of-christ-src-ichthys-all-these-mysteries-show-that-god-s-plans-are-always-higher-than-ours}
+##### All these "mysteries" show that God's plans are always higher than ours {#the-complete-household-of-god-the-mystery-of-christ-src-ichthys-all-these-mysteries-show-that-gods-plans-are-always-higher-than-ours}

 {{< properties